lyhyl/ArduboySimulator/proton/RTAdTest/Project Readme.txt

 * Using tapjoy on Android (including using managed points, full screen and banner ads, offer wall) (You have to plug in your own tapjoy account info in the Main.java)
 * Using In App Billing in iOS, Android Market, webOS.
 You would have to setup the app with your own app id, and your own items to really test the IAP though.
+(And edit Main.java with your own android security public key, etc)

 Tested to build with: